 Sighing, I put my t-shirt on and go back to the cabin.
 She’ll drive me crazy!

-To my relief, Aia comes back with short sleeve bodysuit and the rest of the journey goes on calmly.
+To my relief, Aia comes back with a short sleeve bodysuit on and the rest of the journey goes on calmly.

 A short while after I finished with the theory book, we reach the exit gate.